Disclaimers: See Chapter Part 1

-The pretender watched the disc bounce off the trunks of trees and then split in two, still ricocheting off the obstacles of bark and stone, before finally becoming one again as it made the trek back into Xena's hand so that she could clip it onto her right hip.
+The pretender watched the disc bounce off the trunks of trees and split in two, ricocheting off obstacles of the barks, before finally becoming one again, making the trek back into Xena's hand.

 The surprised spectator couldn't help but stare at the duo, mesmerized by what she witnessed, while Xena clipped the chakram on her right hip.

 "Yup.
-And the horse that you wanted, her name is Argo."
+And the horse you wanted, her name is Argo."
 Xena replied.